Zafar Khan (Delhi Sultanate): Siege of Sivistan

 Zafar Khan subsequently served as Alauddin's governor of Samana in the Punjab region.
-In 1298–1299, a Mongol army (possibly Neguderi fugitives) led by Saldi invaded the Sindh region, and occupied the fort of Sivistan.
+In 1298–1299, a Mongol army (possibly Qara'unas fugitives) led by Saldi invaded the Sindh region, and occupied the fort of Sivistan.
 At this time, a large part of Alauddin's army had marched to Gujarat under Ulugh Khan and Nusrat Khan.
 In their absence, Alauddin dispatched Zafar Khan to recapture Sivistan.
 Despite a barrage of arrows from the Mongols and despite not making use of any siege engines, Zafar Khan's army captured the fort using short ranged weapons like axes, swords, javelins, and spears.
 Zafar Khan took Saldi and other Mongols to Delhi as prisoners.
 He was given charge of Sivistan.

 The victory established Zafar Khan's reputation as a brilliant general.
 According to the chronicler Ziauddin Barani, Alauddin once thought of establishing a new religion just like Muhammad had established Islam.
 He compared his four brave and loyal generals (Alp Khan, Nusrat Khan, Ulugh Khan, and Zafar Khan) to Muhammad's Rashidun companions Abu Bakr, Umar, Uthman, and Ali.
 Barani also states that Zafar Khan's success at Sivistan made both Alauddin and his brother Ulugh Khan jealous.
 According to Barani, Alauddin thought of sending Zafar Khan away from Delhi, by ordering him to conquer and govern Bengal.
 Barani also claims that Alauddin and Ulugh Khan made plans to blind or poison Zafar Khan.
-Historian Banarsi Prasad Saksena doubts the truthfulness of Barani's allegations.
+Historian Banarsi Prasad Saxena doubts the truthfulness of Barani's allegations.